wanyuenmei/di/README.md

         make generate

+## Dependencies
+We use [Glide](https://github.com/Masterminds/glide) as dependency vendoring tool.
+The dependencies for a project are listed in a `glide.yaml` file.
+This can include a version, VCS or repository location.
+Once Glide has downloaded and figured out versions to use in the dependency tree it creates a `glide.lock` file containing the complete dependency tree pinned to specific versions.

+	go get -u github.com/Masterminds/glide

+To generate or update dependencies, simply call:

+	make deps

 ## Containers
 Some of the functionality that isn't captured in this repo is packaged into containers that can be found in the following repos: